-The intravenous injection should be given slowly, especially in horses.
+The intravenous injection to horses should be given slowly.

 10. WITHDRAWAL PERIOD

 11. SPECIAL STORAGE PRECAUTIONS

 Keep out of the reach and sight of children.
 Do not refrigerate or freeze.
 Do not use after the expiry date stated on the vial and the carton after EXP.
 Shelf-life after first opening the immediate packaging: 28 days.